 Trek Sierra Nevada is committed to ensuring that your privacy is protected.
-We do not collect or store any personal information whatsoever unless you choose to contact us by using the contact form.
+We do not collect or store any personal information whatsoever unless you choose to contact us by using a contact form on this website.
 If you do provide us with personal information then you can be assured that it will only be used in accordance with this privacy statement.

 What we collect and how we use the information